d2ndjim/math-magicians/README.md

 # MATH-MAGICIANS PROJECT

-> This is a project being built in the second module of curriculum at microverse. it's an application that uses the Leaderboard API to update name and scores of users
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Click [here]() to see deployed live version